 Are your messages sending as expected?

 You’ll see a graph that shows you how many messages you’ve sent.
-To see how your messages perform over a specific time period, just select 7, 28 or 90 days as the date range you'd like to measure.
+To see how your messages perform over a specific time period, just select the date range you'd like to measure.

 Note: The date range selected here will filter the report to show messages which have sent in that period, but individual stats for those messages (like click rate) will show the results for all time.